-Orkel's agricultural compactors differs from ordinary grass- and maize balers by offering the customer a high-density baling concept; Using our high-density baling equipment to bale agricultural bulk material, you are creating dense, easy-to-handle bales, which essentially will increase the quality of your harvest by practically removing all oxygen supply.
+Orkel's agricultural compactors differ from ordinary grass- and maize balers by offering the customer a high-density baling concept; Using our high-density baling equipment to bale agricultural bulk material, you are creating dense, easy-to-handle bales, which will increase the quality of your harvest by removing practically all oxygen supply.

-Furtermore, our compactors are compatible with over 30 different materials, assuring perfect bales every time.
-Read more about some of these materials below.
+Our compactors are compatible with over 30 different materials, assuring perfect bales every time.

-Alfalfa has one of the highest feeding values of forages and it's known as an excellent source of protein.
-Baling alfalfa with the Orkel compactors is an efficient solution for superior conservation!
+Alfalfa has one of the highest feeding values of forages and is known as an excellent source of protein around the world.
+Baling alfalfa with an Orkel compactor is the optimal solution for superior conservation and efficient storage!

-Customers worldwide are baling chopped grasses.
-Chopped grasses in Orkel High-Density bales provides superior conservation of the forage as well as simplified logistics.
+Chopped grasses stored as Orkel high-density bales provide superior conservation of the forage as well as simplified logistics.
+No more flyaway material!

 When ensiled in a bale, the pulp cools down much faster than in bunker silos or bags.
-The bales can be fed already after two weeks of storage, compared to a bunker or bag silo where you have to wait a minimum of 6 weeks.
+The bales can be fed after as little as two weeks of storage, compared to a bunker or bag silo where you have to wait a minimum of six weeks.

-Crimped grain has been a well known method for many years, with proven benefits.
-However, the logistics of the small grain has been a challenge.
-The Orkel agricultural compactors are adapted to bale crimped grain with high efficiency.
-This provides great conservation and easy storage and transport!
+Due to the fragments and consistency of the material, the logistics of the small grain has been a challenge, until now.
+The Orkel agricultural compactors are adapted to bale crimped grain with high efficiency, providing improvements in areas such as conservation, storage and transport!

 - Grape marc